jaantollander/Nonlinear-Optimization/Project 1/report.md

 $$
 where $x$ is the current position and $d$ is the current direction.

-1) *Golden linesearch*.
+1) *Golden line search*.
 An exact algorithm.
 It has two parameters, initial lower bound $a_0$ and initial upper bound $b_0$.

-2) *Armijo linesearch*.
+2) *Armijo line search*.
 An inexact algorithm.
-It has three parameters, slope reduction factor $α_0$, $λ$-reduction factor $β_0$ and initial step size $λ_0$.
+It has three parameters, slope reduction factor $α_0$, $λ$-reduction factor $β_0$, and initial step size $λ_0$.

-Direction and stepsize algorithm can be combined into an optimization method.
-Then, the performance of different combinations can be measured and compared against each other.

 ## Implementation
-The algorithms were implemented and tested using [Julia programming language](https://julialang.org/), version 1.1, in [Jupyter](https://jupyter.org/) notebook. `TimerOutputs.jl` was used for timing and comparing performance of functions.
-Timing in Julia is explained more in depth by @timing_in_julia.
+The algorithms were implemented and tested using [Julia programming language](https://julialang.org/), version 1.1, in [Jupyter](https://jupyter.org/) notebook. `TimerOutputs.jl` was used for timing and comparing the performance of functions.
+Timing in Julia is explained more in-depth by @timing_in_julia.
 Plotting was done using `Plots.jl`.
-The detailed implementation of the algorithms, performance measurements and plots is available in the Jupyter notebook, `optimization_methods.ipynb`, supplied with the report.
+The detailed implementation of the algorithms, performance measurements and plots is available in the Jupyter notebook supplied along with the report.

 # Numerical results